Use Power BI and serverless Synapse SQL pool to analyze Azure Cosmos DB data with Synapse Link

-In this article, you learn how to build a serverless Synapse SQL pool (which, was previously referred to as SQL on-demand) database and views over Synapse Link for Azure Cosmos DB.
-You will query the Azure Cosmos containers and then build a model with Power BI over those views to reflect that query.
+In this article, you learn how to build a serverless SQL pool database and views over Synapse Link for Azure Cosmos DB.
+You will query the Azure Cosmos DB containers and then build a model with Power BI over those views to reflect that query.

 In this scenario, you will use dummy data about Surface product sales in a partner retail store.
 You will analyze the revenue per store based on the proximity to large households and the impact of advertising for a specific week.
 In this article, you create two views named RetailSales and StoreDemographics and a query between them.
 You can get the sample product data from this GitHub repo.